Allen-Synthesis/EuroPi/software/contrib/pams.md

   100% results in a ramp
 - Sine: ignored
 - Random: offset voltage as a percentage of the maximum output
-- AIN: ignored
+- AIN (S&H): ignored
-- KNOB: ignored
+- KNOB (S&H): ignored
+- Turing (Gate): Duty cycle control.
+0% is always off, 100% will smear adjacent on-gates together
+- Turing (CV): ignored.

 ### Reset and Start Triggers